CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-server-exception.md

 ### Error Code

-The error code for the exception, which is used to indicate the reason that the exception occurred, if there are multiple reasons that the exception can occur.
+The error code for the exception, which is used to indicate the reason that the exception occurred.

-For `EmailSessionException` there are the following error codes:
+For `EmailSessionException` there is the following error code:

-- [100][HostDisconnected] - indicates that the [Host][] provided has closed the session without using [CloseSession].
+- [100][HostDisconnected] - indicates that the [Host][] provided has disconnected from the session without using [CloseSession].

 | | |
 |-----------|---------------------------|